michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

               Number in base 10 is stored in the environment variable DECIMAL Scrip displays the number in base 16, followed by a new line.
 # Task 15
  - A script that encodes and decods text using the rot13 encryption.
 It assumes ASCII.
+# Task 16
+ - A script that prints every other line from the input, startint with the first line